-In today's web-centric world, optimizing video content for fast loading times is crucial.
-Large video files can hinder website performance, affecting user experience and search engine rankings.
-Fortunately, FFmpeg—a powerful open-source multimedia framework—provides tools to compress videos without significant loss of quality, enhancing web performance and providing a better experience for your users.
+Optimizing video content for fast loading times is crucial for modern web applications.
+Large video files can significantly impact website performance, affecting user experience and search engine rankings.
+FFmpeg, a powerful open-source multimedia framework, offers robust tools to compress videos while maintaining quality, leading to faster load times and improved user engagement.

 Understanding video codecs and formats